Dan0sz/host-webfonts-locally/readme.txt

 = Does this plugin remove resource hints, e.g. preconnect, preload or dns-prefetch? =

-No, to automatically remove resource hints pointing to fonts.googleapis.com or fonts.gstatic.com, [upgrade to OMGF Pro](https://ffwp.dev/wordpress-plugins/host-google-fonts-pro/).
+No, to automatically remove resource hints pointing to fonts.googleapis.com or fonts.gstatic.com, [upgrade to OMGF Pro](https://ffwp.dev/wordpress/omgf-pro/).

 = Can I serve the fonts from my CDN? =

 Yes, you can.
-Enter the url of your CDN and re-download and re-generate the stylesheet.
-Then the fonts will be saved to and served from your CDN.
+Enter the url of your CDN and empty OMGF's cache directory.

 = How can I make sure the fonts load asynchronously AKA non-render blocking?

 Enable Typekit's Web Font Loader in the settings and OMGF will take care of it for you!

-= I'm getting a 'Load resources from a consistent URL' after installing and configuring this plugin.
+= I have Google Fonts Processing set to Replace/Remove but the fonts from fonts.gstatic.com|fonts.googleapis.com are still loaded.
 What's going on? =

-This must be, because you're still loading the externally hosted Google Fonts, besides the fonts you downloaded using OMGF.
-Try checking the option 'Remove Google Fonts' and see if that helps.
-If it doesn't consider using a child theme to 'dequeue' any external requests.
-If you don't know how to do that, please [contact](https://daan.dev/contact/) me.

-= I have 'Remove Google Fonts' enabled, but the fonts from fonts.gstatic.com|fonts.googleapis.com are still loaded.
-What's going on? =

-The option in OMGF removes any fonts that are loaded in the conventional way.
-However, if it doesn't work for you you're theme is either using an unconventional method or WebFont Loader to add Google Fonts.
-[Upgrade to OMGF Pro](https://ffwp.dev/wordpress-plugins/host-google-fonts-pro/) to automatically replace these fonts with a locally hosted version.
+The free version of OMGF removes any fonts that are loaded in the conventional way: wp_enqueue_scripts().
+If it doesn't work for you, you're theme or plugins using other methods to load Google Fonts, e.g. in the footer, WebFont Loader, etc. [Upgrade to OMGF Pro](https://ffwp.dev/wordpress/omgf-pro/) to automatically replace these fonts with a locally hosted version.

 = Does this plugin edit template files? =

 No, it does not.
-It creates a CSS Stylesheet which will be automatically added to your theme's header using a built-in WordPress queueing system.
+It creates a CSS Stylesheet which will be automatically added to your theme's header using WordPress built-in queueing system.

 = The stylesheet isn't loaded?
 What's going on? =

-OMGF enqueues the stylesheet into WordPress' head.
-If the stylesheet isn't loaded, this probably means your theme isn't implementing the wp_head() function correctly in its header section.
+The free version of OMGF enqueues the stylesheet into WordPress' head using wp_enqueue_scripts().
+If the stylesheet isn't loaded, this probably means your theme isn't implementing wp_head() correctly.
+[Upgrade to OMGF Pro](https://ffwp.dev/wordpress/omgf-pro/) to automatically add the stylesheet into WordPress' head.

 = Does this plugin support Multi Site?
 I'm getting CORS errors! =

 Yes, it does.
 When using subdomains, however, you might run into CORS related issues.
 To get around this, you should configure each site separately.
 Do the following:

 - Go to the site's own dashboard,
-- Change OMGF's cache directory (*Save webfonts to...*) to something unique, e.g. `/uploads/site1/omgf`,
+- Change OMGF's cache directory (*Save font files to...*) to something unique, e.g. `/uploads/site1/omgf`,
-- Click 'Save Changes',
+- Click 'Save Changes'.
-- If you haven't already, find the fonts you want to use,
-- Click 'Download Fonts' and wait for the process to finish,
-- Click 'Generate stylesheet'.

 Repeat this for every site you want to use with OMGF.
-A new stylesheet, using the corresponding site's Home-URL and cache directory for each font, has been generated.
+A new stylesheet, using the corresponding site's Home-URL and cache directory for each font, will be generated.
 Bypassing any Cross-Origin Resource Sharing (CORS) issues you might run into.

 = Is this plugin compatible with WPML? =